Letrozole: Ovulation induction

-Letrozole is recommended as the first-line medication for ovulation induction in polycystic ovary syndrome.
+Letrozole is recommended as the first-line medication for ovulation induction in polyendocrine metabolic ovarian syndrome.
 Compared to clomiphene (Clomid), it causes higher number of ovulation and live birth rates.
 It has the same rate of multiple pregnancies (such as twins), and the same rate of miscarriages.
-The use of letrozole is typically off-label, and some countries may not allow its prescription.
+The use of letrozole is typically off-label, and some countries may not allow off-label use.

 India banned the usage of letrozole in 2011, citing potential risks to infants while in 2012, an Indian parliamentary committee said that their office of the drug controller had colluded with letrozole's makers to approve the drug for infertility in India.
 The committee also stated that letrozole's use for infertility was illegal worldwide.

-Medical Abortion
+Medical abortion

-Tests have shown that the efficacy of first-trimester medical abortions (using misoprostol) can be improved by including letrozole in the drug regimen.
+Studies have shown that the efficacy of first-trimester misoprostol-only medical abortion can be improved by the addition of letrozole.

 Use in sports

-Letrozole is considered a performance enhancing drug by the World Antidoping Agency (WADA), as are other aromatase inhibitors, because it may be used to counteract the side effects of anabolic steroids.
-Letrozole itself is not evidenced as being a performance enhancer.
+Letrozole is considered a performance enhancing drug by the World Antidoping Agency (WADA), as are other aromatase inhibitors, because they may be used to counteract the side effects of anabolic steroids.
+Letrozole itself is not a performance enhancer.